Bausch + Lomb Lacrinorm 0.2% ophthalmic gel

 Keep this medicine out of the sight and reach of children.

-Do not use this medicine after the expiry date shown on the outer packaging after EXP.
+Do not use this medicine after the expiry date which is stated on the outer packaging after EXP.
 The expiry date refers to the last day of that month.

 Once opened, the tube should not be stored for more than 30 days.

-This medicine should not be stored above 25°C.
+This medicine should be stored at a temperature not exceeding 25°C.

 Sorbitol, benzalkonium chloride (see section 2.), sodium hydroxide, water for injection.

-What LACRINORM 0.2% Eye Gel looks like and contents of the outer packaging
+What is LACRINORM 0.2%, eye gel and contents of the outer packaging?

 416, RUE SAMUEL MORSE - CS99535